Ngwaabanjong/DevOps-joinhere/Docker/volume/README.md

 Allow you to create a named volume and mount it to a container so that the data stored in the volume is preserved even if the container is stopped or removed.

 ### Bind Mount
-> In this type, we don't preserve containers data in the docker area(/var/lib/docker/volumes)
+- In this type, data is not preserved in the (/var/lib/docker/volumes) area.
-> Instead, the container data will be preserved in any other directory no the host machine
+- Instead, the container data will be preserved in any other directory no the host machine.
-> No name is given to the volume in this case
+- No name is given to the volume in this case
-> Any host directory that you want can be mapped to containers directory
+- Any host directory that you want can be mapped to containers directory